 Root Insurance ratings, reviews, customer satisfaction and complaints

 According to an August 2019 Wall Street Journal report, Root recently secured $350 million in funding from Coatue Management and DST Global, elevating its valuation to $3.65 billion.
 If and when AM Best reviews Root, this should help significantly.

-Reasons why Root Insurance is a great option
+Reasons Root Insurance is a great option

 Frequently asked questions

 What information is needed to get a quote from Root Insurance?

 To obtain a quote, you must drive your car with the Root app on your smartphone for two or three weeks.
 After the Root system has obtained enough information to form an opinion about your driving habits, it will send you a quote.